Koel09/DS_NLTK_MovieRecommender/README.md

 ---
 ## Move to Deployment – app.py
-Once you're happy with the model in the notebook:
+Once happy with the model in the notebook:

 - Transfer working functions into app.py